Salouo/reflective-actions-decision-assistant/README.md

 ```
 ## 🚀 How to use

+You can use various LLMs/VLMs to simulate which action will be taken by considerate robot in the daily-life scenarios.

 **`asagi_generate.py`**: Generate reflective actions with the Asagi VLM

 **`gpt_generate.py`**: Generate reflective actions with a GPT-4o VLM